 Deadline for Tax Finalisation

 Last but not least, it is important to be aware of what is called tax finalisation.
-The annual tax finalisation for tax resident should be done within 90 days, starting on the day right after the end of tax year.
-This does not apply to non-tax residents.
+The annual tax finalization for tax residents should be done within 90 days of the following tax yeary, which usually falls on March 31st.